Pikes Peak Athletics is currently welcoming new members to all groups! Whether you are new to the sport or a seasoned veteran we have a group for you.

 Group Philosophy: “Let’s give this a try.
 Swimming is fun!”

-Requirements: Swimmers must be able to complete 25 yards of legal freestyle and backstroke and 10 yards of breaststroke and butterfly.
+Requirements: Swimmers must be able to complete 25 yards of each of the four competitive swimming strokes: butterfly, backstroke, breaststroke, and freestyle, and starts and turns.

 Group Philosophy: “Swimming is fun!”

-This group is primarily for younger swimmers whose goals are to attend practice 5-6 times per week and attend meets monthly.
-These young athletes are more experienced in competitive swimming for their age and aspire to qualify for and final in the State meet.
-For this group, consistent practice attendance is critical in building strength, enhancing skills, refining technique and developing training and racing strategies.
-These athletes will move to the Senior Team eventually, and intend to make swimming their primary activity.
-Junior Team II swimmers are generally age 11-16.
-All Junior Team II athletes should purchase a pull buoy, short training fins, paddles and a mesh bag to hold their equipment.
+This group is primarily for junior-high-aged and high-school aged swimmers whose goals are to attend practice 5-6 times per week, including strength & conditioning workouts, and attend meets monthly.
+The younger swimmers in this group are more experienced in competitive swimming for their age and aspire to qualify for and final in the State Championship Meet.
+For this group, consistent practice attendance is critical in building strength, enhancing skills, refining technique, and developing training and racing strategies.
+Group 4 swimmers are generally in 7th grade or older.
+All Group 4 athletes should purchase a pull buoy, short training fins, paddles, a tempo trainer, and a mesh bag to hold their equipment.

-Group Philosophy: “Build a technical and aerobic foundation and learn how to train.”
+Group Philosophy: “Build a strong technical and aerobic foundation and learn to train hard.”

-Senior Team II swimmers are expected to come to every practice offered, which amounts to 10 workouts per week including all strength and conditioning sessions.
-These athletes have made swimming their first priority, and strive to qualify for Sectionals or a higher level of competition.
-Senior Team II swimmers are age 14 and older.
-All athletes in this group should purchase a pull buoy, paddles, snorkel, short and long training fins and a mesh bag to hold their equipment.
+Group 5 swimmers are expected to come to every practice offered, which amounts to 8 or 9 workouts per week, including all strength and conditioning sessions.
+These athletes have made swimming their first priority and strive to qualify for Sectionals or a higher level of competition.
+Swimmers in this group must be in 9th grade or older.
+Those who do not attend practice regularly in this group risk injury and stagnation.
+All athletes in this group should purchase a pull buoy, paddles, snorkel, short and long training fins, a tempo trainer, and a mesh bag to hold their equipment.

 Group Philosophy: “Train hard every day.”